JSRobertOuimet/toastier/README.md

 }]);
 ```

-Toastier will return an error if you don&#8217;t provide a `message` or `messageKey`.
-If you provide both, only `messageKey` will be considered.
+Toastier will return an error if you don&#8217;t define a toast `message` or `messageKey`.
+If you define both, only `messageKey` will be considered.

 Furthermore, Toastier provides three configurable properties:

 1. `label`: "info", "success", "warning", "alert"
 2. `position`: "top", "topRight", "right", "bottomRight", "bottom", "bottomLeft", "left", "topLeft"